ammarhakim/gkyl-doc/source/postgkyl/loading.rst

   pgkyl -f 'file*.bp' -> pgkyl -f file1.bp file2.bp ...

-Finally, one needs to becareful about the wild card character because of the way Gkyl outputs data files.
+Finally, one needs to be careful about the wild card character because of the way Gkyl outputs data files.
 For example, for species ``elc`` Gkyl will create ``sim_elc_0.bp``, ``sim_elc_1.bp``, ...
-However, it could be also set to create dignostics data like ``sim_elc_M0_0.bp`` or ``sim_elc_intMom_0.bp``.
+However, it could be also set to create diagnostics data like ``sim_elc_M0_0.bp`` or ``sim_elc_intMom_0.bp``.
 This way, running

 .. code-block:: bash